40 Meanings

 Down on Cyprus Avenue

-With a childlike vision leaping into view
+With a childlike vision sweeping into view

-Ford and Fitzroy, and Madame George
+Ford and Fitzroy, Madame George

 Marching with the soldier boy behind

-He's much older now with hat on drinking wine
+He's much older now, with hat on, drinking wine

-And that smell of sweet perfume comes drifting through
+And the smell of sweet perfume comes drifting through

-All the cool night air like Shalimar
+On the cool night air like Shalimar

-And outside they're making all the stops
+Outside they're making all the stops

-The kids out in the street collecting bottle-tops
+Kids out in the street collecting bottle-tops

-Gone for cigarettes and matches in the shops
+Goin' for cigarettes and matches in the shops

-Happy taken Madame George
+Happy taking Madame George

-Woah, that's when you fall
+Oh, that's when you fall

-That's when you fall
+Wo-wo-wo-wo-wo-wo, that's when you fall

 Yeah, that's when you fall